 This issue's drawn by Marco Failla, assisted by Minkyu Jung.
-The art in this chapter's more cartoony than in the Avengers instalment, but that's not a bad thing.
-The action comes thick and fast, but Failla and Jung handle the quiet moments in Man-Thing's mind, as he converses with Spidey, as well as all the fire and furore, with equal aplomb.
-Once again, we have a comic that's drawn by artists who can tell all kinds of stories, whether they're blistering battle set-pieces, or just quiet conversations.
+The art in this chapter's more cartoony than in the Avengers installment, but that's not a bad thing.
+The action comes thick and fast, but Failla and Jung handle the quiet moments in Man-Thing's mind, as he converses with Spidey, as well as all the fire and furor, with equal aplomb.
+Once again, we have a comic that's drawn by artists who can tell all kinds of stories, whether they're blistering battle set-pieces or just quiet conversations.

 Woah... if you thought that Ted Sallis' little bombshell at the end of part one was a doozy, the denouement at the end of this issue will leave you reeling!
 How could Sallis have broken the code to the Super-Soldier formula that Professor Erskine took to the grave, where dozens of others had failed?
 Which dark powers did he make a pact with for the truth?
 The answers will shock, and surprise you!

 Everything about this story screams celebration to me.
 Not just for Man-Thing's 50th anniversary, but for the entire Marvel universe.
 Steve Orlando is delving into the hearts and souls of his protagonists, while still delivering the operatic entertainment we all crave from our comics.
 The fact that he's doing it with some truly great creative teams handling the visuals, is the icing on the cake.